All-Russia Exhibition 1882

 The XV All-Russia Artistic and Industrial Exhibition of 1882 was a national exhibition held in Moscow in 1882.
+The event drew more than one million visitors and included notable cultural highlights, including the premiere of Tchaikovsky’s Solemn Overture.
+Widely praised as a triumph of Russian industry, the exhibition marked a significant milestone in the nation’s technological and artistic development.

 Description

 The exhibition was initially scheduled to be opened in 1875 in Moscow (the previous exhibition was held in 1870 in Saint Petersburg), but it was postponed to 1880 due to Russia's participation in the world exhibitions in Philadelphia (1876) and Paris (1878).
 However, preparations were not completed by 1880, and the opening was delayed further.
-The assassination attempt on Emperor Alexander II in March 1881 caused an additional postponement to 1882.
+The regicide of Tsar Alexander II, in March 1881, caused an additional postponement to 1882.

 The total area of the exhibition was 11 times larger than that of the 1870 exhibition: the displays were housed in separate pavilions across 30 hectares on Khodynka Field.

 The main attraction was the central exhibition building, consisting of eight three-nave pavilions arranged in a star-shaped pattern, connected by two concentric galleries, forming a large central courtyard and eight smaller courtyards (diameter 298 m, area 35,000 m²).
 Flanking the main building were two nearly identical pavilions: one housed the machinery department (9,600 m²), and the other contained the art and educational departments (9,980 m²).
 All three buildings were constructed using standardized three-span metal frames, over 31 m wide, with the taller middle spans featuring overhead lighting.
 The metal framework for the main building was produced at the Saint Petersburg Metal Factory, while the pavilions for the machinery and art departments were made at the Bromley Factory in Moscow and the Bryansk Factory.
 The general layout of the pavilions and facade designs were developed with contributions from A. I. Rezanov, G. E. Pauker, and I. A. Vyshnegradsky.